-In addition, companies can collect private information about you and your viewing habits from a smart TV.
-Late in 2013, for example, LG admitted to receiving information about what channels owners were watching even after those users turned on the privacy setting.
-(LG said that was due to a software bug that has since been corrected.)
+Companies can collect private information about you and your viewing habits from a smart TV.
+In late 2013, for example, LG admitted that it had received information about what channels owners were watching, even after those users turned on the privacy setting.
+(LG said this was due to a software bug that has since been corrected.)

-12. Can you surf the Web on a smart TV?
+13. Can you surf the web on a smart TV?

-Some, but not all smart TVs will let you go online.
-It requires a special browser that's not only compatible with all the HTML standards that websites use, but that can also convert and display those sites properly on a big screen.
+Most smart TVs let you go online, and will include a web browser among the preinstalled apps that come with the TV.
+These browsers may not be exactly like the desktop web browsers you're familiar with, but they are both compatible with all the HTML standards that websites use and able to convert and display those sites properly on a big screen.

 Smart TV services and features don't affect a TV's ability to get local stations.
 If you have cable or satellite service, you will continue to receive the same stations.
-If you don't have either of those services, you'll still need some sort of Internet connection (DSL or cable) for the smart services, and then an HDTV antenna to pull in local, over-the-air broadcasts for free.
-At least for now, televisions stations have not followed the lead of radio stations, which stream their live broadcasts online.
+If you don't have either of those services, you'll still need some sort of internet connection (DSL or cable) for the smart services, and then one of our best TV antennas to pull in local, over-the-air broadcasts for free.
+At least for now, most television stations have not followed the lead of radio stations, which stream their live broadcasts online.

 15. Does a smart TV need a cable box or broadband?

-16. Does a smart TV have a better picture?
+17. Does a smart TV have a better picture or sound?